We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Treating ALD focuses on two things.
-The first is getting sufferers to stop drinking.
+ARLD treatment has two goals.
+The first is to help you stop drinking.
 This can prevent further liver damage and encourage healing.
-The second is improving liver health.
-If you have ALD, your doctor may recommend that you:
+The second is to improve your liver health.

 - Multivitamins: B-complex vitamins are usually low in people who drink heavily.
 This deficiency can cause anemia or malnutrition.

-Have a liver transplant.
-This may be necessary if your liver is too scarred by cirrhosis to function properly.
+- liver transplant: this may be necessary if your liver is too scarred by cirrhosis to function properly.

-Try vitamin A supplements.
-Many people with ALD are severely vitamin A deficient.
-However, taking vitamin A and alcohol together can be deadly.
+It’s important to note that taking vitamin A and alcohol together can be deadly.
 Only people who have stopped drinking can take these supplements.
 Supplements will not cure liver disease, but they can prevent complications like malnutrition.